 The Iens on the right is a Multifocal IOL.
 This is a Premium IOL.
 It will correct for distance and near vision, greatly decreasing you need for glasses after cataract surgery.
 This lens is not covered by insurance, so you will have an out of pocket expense for it.

 Dr. Peets offers Premium IOLs at an affordable price

 Premium IOL's require a extra level of specificity on the part of your surgeon to work correctly.
 The degree of accuracy required for these premium IOL's to deliver distance and near vision is higher than for the standard monofocal IOL's.
 Dr. Peets was the first ophthalmologists in Dayton to adopt this technology.
 Dr. Peets uses the most up to date technology to place these premium IOL's in his cataract patients.

 A state of the art system that integrates measurements from the IOL Master 700 with the operating microscope at the time of surgery.

 Visual aids are injected into the ocular of the operating microscope at the time of cataract surgery.
 These visual aids allow for the precise placement of premium IOL's in the eye, leading to more predictable and reliable outcomes.
 It is computer assisted surgery!

-In Dayton, Callisto Cataract Suit is only available at Samaritan North Surgery Center where Dr. Peets performs all his cataract surgeries.
+In Dayton, Callisto Cataract Suit is only available at Miami Valley Hospital North Surgery Center (formerly Samaritan North) where Dr. Peets performs all his cataract surgeries.